How do we capture the magic of circus?

-Our proposal aims to capture the essence of the three inherent architectural typologies of the project: the circus, the school and the theatre, while working with the site conditions to define the massing and orientation.
+Working with the site conditions to define the massing and orientation, our proposal also aims to capture the essence of the three inherent architectural typologies of the project: the circus, the theatre and the school.

-• To capture the traditional magic of a circus, the street façade is designed to generate maximum visual impact.
-This references the iconic ‘big top’ circus tents.
+• To capture the magic of circus, the street facade is designed to reflect the traditional iconic circus tents with the goal of generating maximum visual impact.

 • The school is arranged like a theatre to highlight the drama and excitement of circus training.

 • The triple volume Trapeze Hall takes centre stage.
-It is surrounded by the u-shaped school building, in a layout that is reminiscent of a theatre auditorium with viewing balconies.
+It is surrounded by the u-shaped school building in a layout that is reminiscent of a theatre auditorium with viewing balconies and royal boxes.